sloppyspeech/transo/README.md

 A Simple twitter bot to translate tweet from English to any language supported by Google Translate.

 ## Usage
-Just retweet a tweet with @appwithtech translate to <language>
+Just retweet a tweet with @appwithtech translate to language e.g. @appwithtech translate to French